Close-up of an old fire alarm panel with faded text, showing dials and instructions on a wall.

 Alternative Practicum

-The Museum of Health Care proudly serves as a placement site for Queen’s University’s Bachelor of Education (B.Ed.) students completing their Alternative Practicum.
+The Canadian Museum of Health Care proudly serves as a placement site for Queen’s University’s Bachelor of Education (B.Ed.) students completing their Alternative Practicum.
 This unique, three-week placement allows teacher candidates to apply their skills in a museum setting while exploring non-traditional forms of education and public programming.
 Participants engage in meaningful projects such as developing learning resources, designing exhibits, or supporting educational initiatives that connect health history with diverse audiences.

 For further information and to apply, contact us here.